MicrosoftDocs/architecture-center/docs/example-scenario/iot/efficient-docker-image-deployment-content.md

 An Azure function monitors the message stream coming from IoT Hub, and takes action in the cloud.

-In the case of a successful message:
+For a success message:

 - The function updates the status of the SQL entry for the image on the device from `in transit` to `succeeded`.
-- If this is the last image to arrive in a deployment set:
+- If this image is the last to arrive in a deployment set:
   - The function notifies the user of the deployment success.
   - The function updates the manifest-to-device pipeline to start using the new images.

-In the case of a failure message:
+For a failure message:

 - The function updates the status of the SQL entry for the image on the device from `in transit` to `failed`.
 - The function notifies the user of the image transfer failure.